oppia/oppia-web-developer-docs/Running-Tests.md

 ```
 and clicking through will show exactly which parts of the code are still in need of tests.

+Unfortunately the failure messages from the frontend tests are somewhat unhelpful.
+The line numbers in the stack trace correspond to a file that results from combining all the spec files together, so they are correct in relative but not absolute terms.
+Until we figure out how to fix this, you can use `console.log(...)` statements to isolate problems.

 ## End-to-end tests ##

 Oppia has an end-to-end testing framework (Protractor) that incorporates both the client and server.
 It is run using the following command: